Vinnie Bagwell

 Vinnie Bagwell is an American sculptor and representational figurative artist.

 Biography

 Vinnie Bagwell was born and lives in Yonkers, New York, where she resided in the town of Greenburgh for most of her early life.
 She was always interested in art even from a young age and began painting in high school.
 Completely untutored, she began sculpting in 1993 and since then has gone on to earn many awards and commissions from communities around the United States.
-She would go on sculpting until 1996 when she received her first real commission from the city of Yonkers for her piece The First Lady of Jazz Ella Fitzgerald.
+She would go on sculpting until 1996 when she received her first real commission from the city of Yonkers for her piece The First Lady of Jazz.

 Art

 Bagwell is known for her many works of social and representational sculptures.
 These sculptures tend to be cast in Bronze or Bronze resin which is her preferred material.
 Her works tend to reflect important African American figures and the struggles of enslaved people who were taken from their homes and their lives to become the property of someone else.
 Her goal as an artist is to help people be more aware of the struggles these people went through.
 She hopes that through her art, people will begin to fully comprehend everything that they sacrificed and had stolen away from them.